The Stargazers (band): Recent times

-In addition to The Stargazers and The Rock'n'Roll Society, Davenport works with the Bill Haley Orchestra in "Rock Around The Clock — The Bill Haley Story", a tribute revue based in Germany.
+In addition to The Stargazers and The Rock'n'Roll Society, Davenport works with the Bill Haley Orchestra in Rock Around The Clock — The Bill Haley Story, a tribute revue based in Germany.
 Brittain runs his own music agency (DBBM) and gigs with his London band, The Wild Uncles.
 Purkess has a joinery firm (producing exhibition plinths and counters) and still does some session work for other outfits.

 In September 2011, a collectors edition CD of all the material recorded for Epic Records during the 1981-83 period, was released on Rhythm Rock-It Records, entitled Epic Rock'n'Roll.

 After a few line up changes (which included having Henri Herbert on piano for many gigs - playing mostly with the band's alter ego's 'The Rock 'n' Roll Society') the band settled down to a steady gigging six piece who were ready to start recording again in around 2013.
-This line up consisted of Danny Brittain - original vocalist, Pete Davenport - original guitarist, Tim "Trundle" Purkess - long standing upright bass man, Jim Russell - drums since 2005, Aaron Liddard - sax man of almost 10 years standing and Jamie Rowan - the 'newbie' piano man since 2012.
-The first recorded offering was a 7" Vinyl 45 'Boo Hoo Hoo' c/w 'Half a Heart' (both original numbers penned by Pete and Danny respectively).
-It was produced on the band's own label Ruby-Tone Records (named after Tim's Dutch Barge 'Ruby' - as it was Tim who initiated the recordings and founded the label).
-Next up on Ruby-Tone was another 7" 45 - 'Play My Game' - a collaborative composition based on an Aaron Liddard top line - c/w 'Free Tonight' - a strolling ballad from piano man Jamie.
+This line up consisted of Danny Brittain - original vocalist, Pete Davenport - original guitarist, Tim "Trundle" Purkess - long standing upright bass man, Jim Russell - drums since 2005, Aaron Liddard - saxophonist of almost 10 years standing and Jamie Rowan - the pianist since 2012.
+The first recorded offering was a 7" vinyl single, "Boo Hoo Hoo" c/w "Half a Heart" (both original numbers penned by Davenport and Brittain respectively).
+It was produced on the band's own label Ruby-Tone Records (named after Purkess' Dutch barge 'Ruby' - as it was Purkess who initiated the recordings and founded the label).
+Next up on Ruby-Tone was another single - "Play My Game" - a collaborative composition based on an Aaron Liddard top line - c/w "Free Tonight" - a strolling ballad from their pianist Rowan.